talkkonnect/talkkonnect/README.md

 ### Why Was talKKonnect created?

 I [Suvir Kumar](https://www.linkedin.com/in/suvir-kumar-51a1333b) created talKKonnect for fun.
 I missed the younger days making homebrew CB radios and talking to all those amazing people who taught me so much.
 Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.
+I am in no way a professional programmer but have tried to make talKKonnect production quality.

 [talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable.

 #### Some of the interesting features are ####
 * Communications bridge to interface external (otherwise not compatable) radio systems both over the air and over IP networks.